Contested Divorce in Illinois

 How long does a contested divorce take in Illinois?

-The average contested divorce takes about a year.
+The average length of a contested divorce is about a year.
 One delay is the six-month waiting period to prove grounds for a contested divorce.

 Usually, the biggest delay is getting parties to agree on a settlement.
 The faster parties can agree the faster the case ends.
 The time frame also depends on the court’s schedule.
 Depending on the county and time of year, some courts get booked up.